Dane axe

-The Dane axe is an early type of battle axe, primarily used during the transition between the European Viking Age and early Middle Ages.
-Other names for the weapon include English long axe, Danish axe, and hafted axe.
+The Dane axe or long axe (including Danish axe and English long axe) is a type of European early medieval period two-handed battle axe with a very long shaft, around 0.9-1.2 m at the low end to 1.5-1.7 m or more at the long end.
+Sometimes called a broadaxe (breiðøx), the blade was broad and thin, intended to give a long powerful cut when swung, effective against cavalry, shields and unarmored opponents.

+Dane axes were predominantly used during the European Viking Age to the transition between the Early Middle Ages and High Middle Ages, later being developed into the poleaxe, halberd and other similar polearms by lengthening the shaft and adding a lengthwise pike on the end and spike on the reverse.
+It is one of the predominant weapons depicted on the Bayeux Tapestry, a period tapestry depicting the events of the Norman Conquest of England in 1066, and one of the specified weapons common with the Varangian Guard.

 Construction

 Most axes, both in period illustrations and extant artifact, that fall under the description of Danish axe possess type L or type M heads according to the Petersen axe typology.
 Both types consist of a wide, thin blade, with pronounced "horns" at both the toe and heel of the bit.
 Cutting surfaces vary, but is generally between 20 and 30 cm.
 Type L blades tend to be smaller, with the toe of the bit swept forward for superior shearing capability.
 Later type M blades are typically larger overall, with a more symmetrical toe and heel.